Goals

 PeaZip, which lacks this mechanism.

-Swithcing off pre-parsing does not improve PeaZip's speed much in this
+Swithcing PeaZip to Fast mode does not improve speed much in this

 test, as the rendering part is unaffected.